 Participants hop inside burlap sacks to the finish line and tag the next runner.
 Before tagging, they complete a quick office task: sorting three colored paper clips correctly.

-Context: This shifts focus from pure athleticism to transitions and task efficiency—mirroring speed requirements in modern agile workflows.
+Context: This shifts focus from pure athleticism to transitions and task efficiency, mirroring the speed needed in modern agile workflows.

 8. Precision Egg and Spoon Race